Breastfeeding and alcohol

 One standard drink is approximately:

-• 100ml (small) glass of wine
+- 100 mL (small) glass of wine

-• a single (30ml) measure of spirits.
+- a single (30 mL) measure of spirits.

-If you have a social occasion to attend where you intend to drink more than one standard drink, plan ahead and express.
+If you have a social occasion to attend where you intend to drink more than 1 standard drink, plan ahead and express.
 The expressed breast milk can be fed to your baby while the alcohol is clearing from your body.

 Yes, there is an app called Feed Safe NZ.
 It contains official recommendations from Health New Zealand | Te Whatu Ora, along with contact details for breastfeeding information and support services.

 Promotional material for the app says it contains answers to the most common questions about alcohol and breastfeeding.
-Among its features, the app has a timer, which uses a mother's height, weight and alcohol intake to estimate when her breast milk should be free of alcohol.
+Among its features the app has a timer, which uses a mother's height, weight and alcohol intake to estimate when her breast milk should be free of alcohol.

-There is no evidence that drinking alcohol, including stout, will help you produce more milk.
-Alcohol actually decreases the milk let-down reflex, causing a temporary decrease in milk production.
-In addition, the presence of alcohol in breast milk has been shown to cause babies to drink about 20% less than usual.
+The presence of alcohol in breast milk has also been shown to cause babies to drink about 20% less than usual.

 The following links provide further information about breastfeeding and alcohol.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.